boslab/structured-water/readme.md

 # Materials and methods

-The dH<sub>2</sub>O and sea salt came from Market Basket in New Bedford, MA.
 The light malt extract (CBW Bavarian Wheat) came from Breiss Malt & Ingredients in Chilton, WI.
 The DMSO (99.5% GC, batch 015K0151) came from Sigma-Aldrich in	St. Louis, MO.
 The glycerol (№ GRM081-1L) came from HiMedia.
 The cryotubes (№ 430658) came from Corning in Corning, NY.